There is no shortage of ways to transfer a file over a network. Most

-As you know, Ncat by default sends all its traffic without encryption,
+As you know, Ncat by default sends all its traffic without encryption, so it is possible for someone to intercept files in transit.
+See the section called “SSL” for one method of encrypting traffic.

 By default, Ncat doesn't close its connection until it is closed by